sea-kg/ctf01d/README.md

 EN:

 Only the defence flag from the service is counted if:
-- the flag was successfully putted into the service
+- the flag was successfully put into the service
-- the flag has existed on the service all the time of it's life
+- the flag existed in the service throughout its lifetime
-- the flag was not stolen by another team(s)
+- the flag was not stolen by other team(s)
-- and the service was in UP state throughout the life of the flag
+- and the service was in UP state throughout the flag lifetime

 RU: